A tale of two houses

 In addition to the special bars, there were also small one- and two-bite chocolates in a plethora of flavors, some standard RS flavors like yogurt or caramel, and some more unique ones, like Jamaica Rum, Amaretto, Chocolate Mousse, and Stracciatella Crisp.
 Unfortunately, it’s still RS chocolate, so I can’t recommend them unless you already like Ritter Sport.

 We did enjoy the interactive chocolate exhibit upstairs.
 It’s small, but attractive, and gives a good quick overview of the process of chocolate making with videos and display cases.
 Plus you can make your own souvenir “postcards” to email to friends!

 Ritter Sport Bunte Schokowelt Berlin: Französische Straße 24, 10117 Berlin

 Next stop: Berlin artisan chocolate

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: August 12, 2018.
-This entry was posted in Chocolate around the World, European chocolate, Featured, Outside the Bay Area and tagged bean to bar, Berlin, blond chocolate, chocolate plantation, chocolate sculpture, chocolate tasting, Costa Rica, Ecuador, Peru, Rausch, Rausch Schokoladenhaus, Ritter Sport, Ritter Sport Bunte Schokowelt, ruby chocolate, See's Candies, single origin, Socola Chocolatier, Trinidad, Woodhouse Chocolate.
+This entry was posted in Chocolate around the World, European chocolate, Featured, Outside the Bay Area, Review and tagged bean to bar, Berlin, blond chocolate, chocolate plantation, chocolate sculpture, chocolate tasting, Costa Rica, Ecuador, Peru, Rausch, Rausch Schokoladenhaus, Ritter Sport, Ritter Sport Bunte Schokowelt, ruby chocolate, See's Candies, single origin, Socola Chocolatier, Trinidad, Woodhouse Chocolate.
 Bookmark the permalink.